TDT4265-Group32/Project/README.md

 ```

 Here, it is assumed that the Tensorboard is located in "localhost:6006" on the remote server and it is forwarded to the local "6006" port.
 When connected, the tensorboard can be accessed locally in "localhost:6006".
+In the case the port is changed, replace 6006 with the corresponding port.

 ### Train, Validation and Test set